Bowl Me Over

 • Russet Potatoes - first choice, hands down!
 The only downside is you'll need to peel them.
 But that will only take a few extra minutes.
 A russet potato is very starchy and will help you thicken the soup without having to add flour or cornstarch.
 It's also the most affordable option

 • Yukon Gold Potatoes - another great potato that you won't have to peel.
 These potatoes have a great creamy texture.
 They are a little starchy and would help thicken the soup.
-This variety is my second choice for a creamy easy potato soup.
+This variety is my second choice for this recipe.

 • Red Potatoes - when scrubbed well, you won't have to peel them (always a bonus), these work if you don't want to run to the store.